Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/02_pscript_advanced.md

 ```

 Dictionaries can also be used as data markup or quick structures.
 While
-GDScript's dictionaries resemble python dictionaries, it also supports Lua
+PScript's dictionaries resemble python dictionaries, it also supports Lua
 style syntax and indexing, which makes it useful for writing initial
 states and quick structs:

 ```
 # Same example, lua-style support.
 # This syntax is a lot more readable and usable.
-# Like any GDScript identifier, keys written in this form cannot start
+# Like any PScript identifier, keys written in this form cannot start
 # with a digit.

 var d = {